 Potty training is one of the very first training routines that you’ll need to teach your puppy.
 It starts from the very first day they come home.
 Most puppies are kept with their mother until at least 6 weeks, but often until 8 weeks.

-This ensures they are fully weaned from their mother’s milk and eating solid food, but it’s also because puppies learn a lot of routines and early behaviours from their mothers and littermates; this includes some bathroom habits.
+This ensures they are fully weaned from their mother’s milk and are eating solid puppy food, but it’s also because puppies learn a lot of routines and early behaviours from their mothers and littermates; this includes some bathroom habits.

 Once you bring your new puppy home, you will need to continue their potty training immediately.